-- SW7.
-Revise limit of analysis to include the entire limit of alterations.
-The southern portion of the eastern parking lot has been excluded from the model. - SW8.
+SW8.
 Review cover types used for pre-development hydroCAD model.
-A portion of the area modelled as "Paved parking & roofs" should be modelled as "Grass" and "Woods." - SW9.
+A portion of the area modelled as "Paved parking & roofs" should be modelled as "Grass" and "Woods."

+UCI: The cover types have been revised in the model.

+SW9.
 Review roof area used for subcatchment RS.
-Revise TC to be 6 minutes. - SW10.
+Revise TC to be 6 minutes.

+UCI: The time of concentration was revised to a total of 6 minutes

+SW10.
 Indicate source of rainfall data used in HydroCAD model.
 Revise 100-year storm event to use a 7" rainfall depth to comply with the Wetlands protection Act.
-To ensure the infiltration BMP is adequately sized, BETA recommends the use of NOAA Atlas-14 rainfall rates or NRCC Extreme Precipitation Estimates. - SW11.
-Indicate location of existing water lines which may be present within the water line easement and confirm existing utilities will not conflict with proposed drainage pipes.
+To ensure the infiltration BMP is adequately sized, BETA recommends the use of NOAA Atlas-14 rainfall rates or NRCC Extreme Precipitation Estimates.